dftbplus/dftbplus/INSTALL.rst

 pass the variable definition ::

   -DHYBRID_CONFIG_METHODS="Find"

 to CMake during the configuration.
-In this case CMake will try to find those dependencies in the system only (by searching in the standard system paths and in the locations defined in the environment variable ``CMAKE_PREFIX_PATH``) and stop if some components were not found.
+In this case, CMake will only try to find those dependencies on the system (by searching in the standard system paths and in the locations defined in the environment variable ``CMAKE_PREFIX_PATH``) and stop if some components were not found.